zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/perform-db19c-prerequisite-tasks/perform-db19c-prerequisite-tasks.md

     # <copy>yum install oracle-database-preinstall-19c</copy>
     ```

-2. Set the password for the `oracle` user.
-You are prompted to enter and confirm a password.
+2. Set the password for the `oracle` user as `WElcome123##`.
+You are prompted to enter and confirm the password.

     ```nohighlighting
     # <copy>passwd oracle</copy>